UPPMAX/R-python-julia-matlab-HPC/docs/r/batchR.rst

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2n2024-025 # Change to your own project ID
+            #SBATCH -A hpc2n2024-114 # Change to your own project ID
             #Asking for runtime: hours, minutes, seconds.
 At most 1 week
             #SBATCH -t HHH:MM:SS
-            #Ask for GPU resources, card is v100 or a100, x is 1 or 2
+            #Ask for GPU resources.
+You pick type as one of the ones shown above
+            #x is how many cards you want, at most as many as shown above
+            #SBATCH --gpus:x
-            #SBATCH --gres=gpu:<card>:x
+            #SBATCH -C type
             #Outcomment the below if you asked for A100 cards
             #SBATCH -p amd_gpu
             #Writing output and error files